-Kimo West returns to the Shannon Center for his second annual holiday slack key concert!
+Kimo West returns to the Shannon Center for his third annual holiday slack key concert!

-Best known as long-time guitarist for the worldʻs most successful musical comedy artist, “Weird Al” Yankovic, Kimo is regarded as one of the world’s foremost “ki ho’alu” or Hawaiian “slack key” guitar artists.
+Best known as long-time guitarist for the worldʻs most successful musical comedy artist, “Weird Al” Yankovic, Grammy Award nominated artist Kimo West is regarded as one of the world’s foremost “ki ho’alu” or Hawaiian “slack key” guitar artists.

 Kimo is a 2008 winner of the Hawaii Music Awards and three- time Na Hoku Hanohano (the Hawaiian ‘Grammy’) nominee.
 He is also a two-time winner of the LA Treasures Award for his efforts in keeping this important acoustic guitar tradition alive.
 For his work with “Weird Al”, he has earned four Grammy’s and a Billboard #1 CD debut for 2015’s “Mandatory Fun”.